inezpereira/spmStructsAndObjects/NMM_CMC_NMDA/priors.md

 `m` represents the number of sources.
 `p` is the number of cell populations in each source.
 Given that we are considering the implementation with the canonical microcircuit: `p=4`.
 `u` is the number of inputs.
-`Nc` is the number of sensor channels.
+`c` is the number of sensor channels.

 I will use common Matlab functions to more concisely express what the parameters are.